lens-biophotonics/DANDI_Interactive_Plot_Selector/README.md

 3. Run the cells, play around and enjoy!

-> Note: The `dashboard.ipynb` creates an additional folder `./objs`, which contains *pickle* objects as checkpoint files.
+> Note: The `dashboard.ipynb` creates an additional folder `./objs` along with `DANDI_interactive_plot_selector.html` and `./plots`, which contains *pickle* objects as checkpoint files.
 This allows users to avoid reloading or filtering the data repeatedly when testing during later stages of the notebook.